Get In Touch

 Fan Filter Units

-Cleanrooms needing the highest cleanliness standards use FFUs, and the need to minimize contamination risks in critical areas within a cleanroom determines FFU placement.
+The strictest cleanrooms make use of FFUs, and the need to minimize contamination risks in critical areas within a cleanroom determines FFU placement.

-You can use FFUs to improve air change rates, a metric that measures air freshness, mainly in cleanrooms of ISO Class 7 or below.
-“Dirtier” rooms usually don’t need them.
+You can also use FFUs to improve air change rates, a metric that measures air freshness, mainly in cleanrooms of ISO Class 7 or above.
+“Dirtier” rooms generally do not need them.

 Recirculation Fan Units